Noxira/simple-kantin-kejujuran/readme.md

 </p>

 ## Description
 A simple kantin kejujuran website that consists of a store and balance box.
 You can edit the store's balance box as well as the items listed.
-The website is also hosted in Cloudflare Pages in this [Link](https://simple-kantin-kejujuran.pages.dev/)
+The website is also hosted in Cloudflare Pages in this [Link](https://simple-kantin-kejujuran.pages.dev/).
+Built using Vue + Vetur, Flask, and MongoDB

 ## Compiling & Running
 1. Install [node JS](https://nodejs.org/en/knowledge/getting-started/npm/what-is-npm/)